MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/feeds.md

 ## Restore deleted feeds

 If you accidentally delete a feed, Azure Artifacts provides a 30 days window to recover your feed to its original state.
 After the 30 days, the feed will be deleted permanently.
-During the recovery window, the name of the feed remains reserved, packages are unavailable for download, and the write access is suspended for that feed.
+During the recovery window, the name of the feed remains reserved, packages are unavailable for download, and write access is suspended for that feed.

-You can view the feeds that are pending permanent deletion in your feed's dropdown list under the **Deleted Feeds** tab.
+You can view the feeds that are pending permanent deletion in the feed picker dropdown list under the **Deleted Feeds** tab.

 1. Select **Artifacts**.

-1. Select your feed's dropdown menu, and then select **Deleted Feeds**
+1. Select the feed picker dropdown menu, and then select **Deleted Feeds**

     > [!div class="mx-imgBorder"]
     > ![Deleted feeds dropdown](media/deleted-feeds.png)